McSavage/exercise/docs.md

 # This doc is for the udemy git class

-This documentation describes how to use the Pavel automatic toothbrush.
+This documentation describes how to use the Pavel robotic toothbrush.

 Note that this toothbrush is totally safe to use for children, adults, pets, and wildlife.